 Over the last 12 months, Select Harvests 's shares have ranged in value from as little as $4.98 up to $8.8618.
 A popular way to gauge a stock's volatility is its "beta".

 Beta is a measure of a share's volatility in relation to the market.
-The market (AU average) beta is 1, while Select Harvests 's is 0.1558.
-This would suggest that Select Harvests 's shares are less volatile than average (for this exchange) – so when the broader market trended up or down, Select Harvests has bucked the trend.
+The market (AU average) beta is 1, while Select Harvests 's is -0.3312.
+This would suggest that Select Harvests 's shares have been inversely-correlated to the average (for this exchange) – so when the broader market trended up or down, Select Harvests has bucked the trend.

 Select Harvests overview

-Select Harvests Limited engages in processing, packaging, marketing, and distributing edible nuts, dried fruits, seeds, and a range of natural health foods in Australia.
+Select Harvests Limited engages in the processing, packaging, marketing, and distribution of edible nuts, dried fruits, seeds, and a range of natural health foods in Australia.
 The company operates through Almond Division and Food Division segments.
 It also grows, processes, and sells almonds to the food industry from company owned and leased almond orchards.
-In addition, the company offers health snacks and muesli; and holds a portfolio of approximately 7,696 hectares of almond orchards located in Victoria, New South Wales, and South Australia.
-The company also exports its products to India and China, as well as rest of Asia, Europe, and the Middle East.
-The company offers its products to retailers, distributors, and industrial users under the Lucky, NuVitality, Sunsol, Allinga Farms, and Soland in retail; and Renshaw and Alling Farms in the wholesale and industrial markets.
-The company was incorporated in 1969 and is based in Thomastown, Australia.
+In addition, the company offers health snacks, cooking nuts, mixes, and muesli; and holds a portfolio of approximately 7,696 hectares of almond orchards located in Victoria, New South Wales, and South Australia.
+The company also exports its products to India and China, as well as the rest of Asia, Europe, and the Middle East.
+The company offers its products to retailers, distributors, and industrial users under the Lucky, NuVitality, and Sunsol in retail; and Renshaw and Alling Farms in the wholesale and industrial markets.
+Select Harvests Limited was incorporated in 1969 and is based in Thomastown, Australia.